 The part of a botanical from which oil is extracted can have a significant impact on the resulting oil.
 It can affect everything from the constituents, the aroma and the therapeutic effects of the essential oil.
 For example, oils can be extracted from roots, petals, rinds and even seeds.
 It largely depends where the particular botanical stores its essential oils.
 In some cases, a plant may not produce enough oil to justify extracting it for commercial use.
 In other cases, the oils extracted from a certain part of the plant could bare no therapeutic benefit or even be toxic.
 Some botanicals, such as cinnamon, can yield essential oils from multiple parts (in cinnamon’s case, both the tree bark and tree leaves).

 One thing that really stands out about Mountain Rose Herbs (MRH) is their transparency as a company.
 There is tons of information on each and every one of their products, from sourcing to extraction methods to use.
 Not only is this a refreshing break from many common business practices that prioritize profits, it is also a reflection of the forward thinking philosophy held by MRH.
 This is a company that truly cares about ethical, sustainable business practices and doesn’t appear to cut corners in order to achieve that.
 Not to mention their products are top quality in both purity and aroma.
 Finally, MRH offers one of the widest selections of organic essential oils available.
 Options always seem to be more limited when you prefer organic, but not with MRH.

 Mountain Rose Herbs is one of our favourite brands to get our oils from for two main reasons: the superior quality of their products, and their impressive commitment to sustainable, organic, fair trade business practices.
 But, there are some other great companies out there with comparable quality to check out as well.
-If you're thinking you want to shop around some more, have a read of our top oil brands of 2019 article by clicking here..
+If you're thinking you want to shop around some more, have a read of our article ranking the most trusted essential oil companies by clicking here.